 Picking the best Diamondback mountain bikes out of tens of bikes on the market is crucial!
-The market is full of bikes of varying prices scales, but which one fits you perfectly?
+The market is full of bikes of varying price scales, but which one fits you perfectly?

 This overview is outdated.
 See the Best Mountain Bikes here >

-My previous article about best road bikes of 2019, was very popular and therefore I wanted to do the same with mountain bikes, but with Diamondback models.
+My previous article about best road bikes, was very popular and therefore I wanted to do the same with mountain bikes, but with Diamondback models.